rbleattler/mdop-docs/mdop/agpm/roll-back-to-a-previous-version-of-a-gpo-agpm30ops.md

 ---
 title: How to Roll Back to a Previous Version of a GPO
-description: Roll Back to a Previous Version of a GPO
+description: Roll Back to a Previous Version of a GPO in AGPM 3.
 author: aczechowski
 ms.assetid: 2a98ad8f-32cb-41eb-ab99-0318f2a55d81
 ms.reviewer: